CraftySalamander/RTS_Overlay/Readme.md

 On some computers, you might need to allow the access to the executable or the whole folder.
 In particular, if you see "cannot proceed because python38.dll was not found", you must unblock the zip folder before extracting it (right click on the zip folder, select properties and then select "unblock").

-Similarly, windows might read *.exe* files as threats and remove them.
-You might have to add some defender exceptions to unzip the package.
+Similarly, windows (or your antivirus) might read *.exe* files as threats and remove them.
+You might have to add some defender exceptions.

 In case the application launches (i.e. you can see its icon in the Taskbar) but is not visible, it might be that the overlay appears outside your screen (e.g. in case you used multiple monitors and unplugged one of them).
-Check if the settings seem correct (the file should be located in *"C:\Users\xxx\AppData\Local\RTS_Overlay\xxx\settings\xxx_settings.json"*).
-For instance, the location of the overlay upper right corner is saved in the setting *layout > upper_right_position*.
+Check if the settings seem correct (the file will most likely be located in *C:\Users\xxx\AppData\Local\RTS_Overlay\xxx\settings\xxx_settings.json*).
+For instance, the location of the overlay upper right corner is saved in the setting `layout > upper_right_position`.

 If the aforementioned tips are not enough, you might try to run the application from sources (using Python).
 This is documented in the **Python configuration** section (and should not be difficult, even without Python knowledge).